Blue Skies Tomorrow by Sarah Sundin

 In the Port Chicago story line, all characters are fictional except for Thurgood Marshall (future Supreme Court justice) and Adm.
 Carleton Wright.
 Real-life Eighth Air Force personnel include Col. Charles Dougher, Brig.
 Gen. Frederick Castle, chaplain William Miller, and Big Band leader Maj.
 Glenn Miller.

-Damage at US Naval Magazine, Port Chicago from 17 July 1944 explosion.
-(US Naval History and Heritage Command)
+Damage at US Naval Magazine, Port Chicago, CA from explosion 17 July 1944 (US Naval History and Heritage Command: NH 96823)

-Damage at US Naval Magazine, Port Chicago from 17 July 1944 explosion.
-(US Naval History and Heritage Command)
+Damage at US Naval Magazine, Port Chicago, CA from explosion 17 July 1944 (US Naval History and Heritage Command: NH 96823)

 Is the Port Chicago story real?